-Open Banking enables approved third party providers (TPPs) to access financial information and provide payment initiation through Open Banking API connections directly with banks.
-TPPs must have consent of the individual or business before being able to access data or initiate a payment.
+Open Banking enables approved third party providers (TPPs) to access financial information and provide payment initiation through secure Open Banking API connections directly with banks.
+TPPs must have consent of the individual or business before being able to access the data or initiate a payment.

 Open Banking represents a global movement to actively encourage easy data sharing between banks and non-banks over modern, secure channels: Banks are required to open up their data channels to TPPs and share customer data with them when requested by end users.
 Importantly, consumers will know who has access to thier data, what the access level is, and have the ability to easily allow or deny access to their financial data.

 The Open Banking Implementation Entity is the UK-specific collaborative that's charged with setting standards for PSD2 compliant technology at banks, so service providers (other banks and TPPs) can consume financial data as quickly, consistently and accurately as possible.
 As one of the world's first instances of a government-sponsored rollout, the standards and processes it has established are proving influential globally.

 What is PSD2, and what has it got to do with open banking?

 PSD2 (the Payment Service Directive 2) is an EU-wide directive that - quite simply - demands the European payments and banking sector becomes more of a level playing field.
 It is the regulatory trigger for open banking, and - technically speaking - the introduction of term you’ve heard like Open Banking API, PSD2 API or PSD2 compliant-API.
 It came into force in January 2018.